activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## When does it happen

 SQLite allows concurrent[^6] transactions by letting clients open multiple connections[^2] to a database.
 Concurrent writes may cause race conditions though, leading to inconsistent data.
 To prevent this, databases usually provide [some guarantees](<https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels>) to protect against race conditions.
-SQLite guarantees that concurrent transactions are completely isolated[^3] ([serializable isolation](https://en.wikipedia.org/wiki/Serializability)), meaning the outcome of concurrent transactions will be as if they were executed in serial order.
+SQLite guarantees that concurrent transactions are completely isolated[^3] ([serializable isolation](https://en.wikipedia.org/wiki/Serializability)).
+This means that even though transactions may be processed concurrently, from a user's perspective SQLite behaves as if it has processed transactions in a serial order with no concurrency.

 To prevent violation of this isolation guarantee, and to preserve the integrity of the database, SQLite rejects some queries with `SQLITE_BUSY` errors.
 It's left to the user to decide how to retry failed queries (discussed further towards the end).

-Let's look at algorithms used to implement this isolation.
+SQLite may be setup in different ways, and each of these setups has its own algorithm to make sure that concurrent transactions remain isolated.
+Because of this, the scenarios causing `SQLITE_BUSY` errors may change depending on the setup.
+We try and look at some of these setups, to understand scenarios under which the error may show up.

-## Serial execution
+## Actual serial execution using transaction behaviours

 <figure class="layout__aside" id="serial">
   <div class="layout__aside-content">